burumdev/morse-codec/README.md

 ## Summary
 You can create messages by sending individual high and low signals in milliseconds to decoder, from the keyboard, mouse clicks, or a button connected to some embedded device.
-You can also bypass signal input and add prepared short or long morse signals to characters directly.

 Use the encoder to turn your messages or characters into morse code strings or create a sequence of signals from the encoder to drive an external component such as an LED, step motor or speaker.

 UTF-8 is not supported at the moment due to memory limitations of embedded devices, but can be implemented behind a feature flag in the future.
+It'll be a feature in the future.

 The lib is no_std outside testing to make sure it will work on embedded devices as well as operating systems.

 ## Features

-* Decoder
+* **Decoder**

 Live decoder for morse code that converts morse code to ASCII characters.
 Supports real-time decoding of incoming signals and decoding prepared morse signals.

-Receives morse signals and decodes them character by character to create a char array (charray) message with constant max length.
+Receives morse signals and decodes them character by character to create a byte array message with constant max length.
 Empty characters will be filled with the const FILLER_BYTE and decoding errors will be filled with DECODING_ERROR_BYTE.
 Trade-offs to support no_std include: